 This really depends on how much binding you will be doing.
 If you will be doing large amounts of binding an electric machine will certainly speed up production whereas if you only require a machine for low usage a simple to use manual machine would be sufficient and save you money!
 Some electric machines such as the Renz DTP-340 and GBC Magna Punch have the ability to change punching dies.

 Wire binding is probably the most popular document binding over the last few years it's sometimes also called wire-o or double loop.
 Documents can be folded back to back.

+For some it can be a little confusing regarding the two pitch sizes.
 3:1 means that the machine will punch 3 holes per inch (34 holes along the long side of an A4 sheet).
-3:1 wires available 6mm (No 4) up to 14mm (No 9) and will bind up to 120 sheets of paper.
+3:1 wires available 6mm (No 4) up to 14mm (No 9) and will bind up to 120 sheets of paper

 2:1 means that the machine will punch 2 holes per inch (23 holes along the long side of an A4 sheet).
-2:1 are generally for thicker documents wires available 16mm (No 10) up to 31.8mm (No 20) and will bind up to 250-300 sheets of paper.
+2:1 wires available are generally for thicker documents - 16mm (No 10) up to 31.8mm (No 20) and will bind up to 250-300 sheets of paper.

 Any wire binding machine that uses the 3:1 pitch either round holes or square holes can be used in conjunction with a thumb-cut punch.
 One great machine for this is the Warrior calendar thumb cut punch.
 Just use the thumb-cut punch after punching the holes on your standard 3:1 wire binder.
 We have a selection of calender making packages available that include everything you need to get started.